 Some people see in Revelation 3:5 the picture of God’s pen poised, ready to strike out the name of any Christian who sins.
 They read into it something like this: “If you mess up and don’t win the victory, then you’re going to lose your salvation!
 In fact, I will erase your name from the Book of Life!”
 But this is NOT what the verse says.
 Jesus is giving a promise here, not a warning.

-Never does Scripture say that God erases a believer’s name from the Book of Life—there is never even a warning that He is contemplating it!
+Never does Scripture say that God erases a believer’s name from the Lamb’s Book of Life—there is never even a warning that He is contemplating it!
 The wonderful promise of Revelation 3:5 is that Jesus will NOT erase one’s name.
 Speaking to the “overcomers”—all those redeemed by the blood of the Lamb—Jesus gives His word that He will not delete their names.
-He affirms that once a name is there, it is there forever.
+He affirms that, once a name is there, it is there forever.
 This is based on the faithfulness of God.

 The promise of Revelation 3:5 is directed to believers, who are secure in their salvation.
 In contrast, the warning of Revelation 22:19 is directed to unbelievers, who, rather than change their hearts toward God, attempt to change God’s Word to suit themselves.
+Such people will not eat of the tree of life.